gravitational/teleport/rfd/0002-streaming.md

 In pre 4.3 implementation events were buffered on disk on proxies or nodes.
 This required encryption at rest, and allowed attackers to tamper with event data.
-Session recording was uploaded as a single tarball, auth server had to unpack the tarball in memory to validate its contents, causing OOM and other performance issues.
+Session recording was uploaded as a single tarball, auth server had to unpack the tarball in memory to validate it's contents, causing OOM and other performance issues.
 Events were not structured, and often clients were omitting and sending wrong fields not validated by the server.